FastPaymentsInc/DigitalGold/doc/build-freebsd.md

 #### GUI Dependencies
 ###### Qt5

-USDG includes a GUI built with the cross-platform Qt Framework.
+DigitalGold includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, we need to install `qt5`.
 Skip if you don't intend to use the GUI.
 ```bash
 pkg install qt5
 ```